noodlehaus/dispatch/README.md

 ```

 ### Middleware
-You can define routes that will be called before matching route handlers are executed via `middleware()`.
+You can define routines that will be called before matching route handlers are executed via `middleware()`.

 ```php
 <?php